scharlau/Shopping_Exercise/README.md

 This example is a simplified and modified version of the 'Depot' example found in "Agile Web Development with Rails" from Pragmatic Programmers (https://pragprog.com/book/rails5/agile-web-development-with-rails-5) We're using this example, because it lets us quickly get to the relationships that we want to explore.
 This example also uses the Faker Gem from https://github.com/stympy/faker to generate sample data for the application.

+In this example the shopping cart doesn't work.
+That's something that I'll fix in a future update.
+For now it means you should not create cart objects as they will not show up on the page.

+That still leaves lots of other parts that can be made better in this application.

 ## Setting Up the Exercises ##

-Pull this Git repository via download, or by cloning to your computer.
-After you have it unpacked on your macine, then open a console in that directory and run
+Step 1) Pull this Git repository via download, or by cloning to your computer.
+After you have it unpacked on your macine (and then uploaded to Cloud 9).

+Step 2) Cd into the 'shopping' directory, open a console and run

     bundle install

 To get all of the gems sorted.

-Now run the migrations with either rails or rake command depending upon your platform.
+Step 3) This app has tables so we need to run the migrations to set up the tables.

     rails db:migrate

-This will set up your database, and now you can run the seed_tables script to populate your database with the command:
+This will set up your database.

+Step 4) Now you can run the seed_tables script to populate your database with the command:

-    bin/rake products:seed_tables
+    rake products:seed_tables

 This will generate data using the Faker gem that we can use in the exercises.

+Step 5) Start the server and look at your app.

 After you start the rails server you can now see the following items in the application:
 * localhost:3000/customers
 * localhost:3000/products
 * localhost:3000/line_items
 * localhost:3000/orders

+The customers and products pages are ok.
+You can ignore these for this exercise.

-In their current state the line_items and orders pages are not very helpful, because they show Class objects where you'd expect to see a customer name, product name, or cart_id.
+The line_items and orders pages need your help.
+These show Class objects where you'd expect to see a customer name, product name, or cart_id.
 Actually, you could remove the cart_id.
 You don't need to ever see the cart_id, because it's only used as a staging area for the shopping cart.

-In this example the shopping cart doesn't work.
-That's something that I'll fix in a future update.
-For now it means you should not create cart objects as they will not show up on the page.

-That still leaves lots of other parts that can be made better in this application.

 ## Do the Work ##